physici/pyLabLib/docs/devices.rst

     - Arcus PerforMax sofrware: Arcus Drivers and Tools, Arcus USB Series and Arcus Performax Series software (needed to install device drivers).
     - Zurich Instruments: manufacturer provided software and Python libraries.

-The list might be incomplete, and it does not include drivers for USB devices.
+The list might be incomplete, and it does not include drivers for all USB devices.